hindu-comm/mail_stream_indology/2018/04/Fwd_Yogascapes_confe/60__patrick_mccartney.md

 To register, click here
 <https://www.yogascapesinjapan.com/yogascapes-conference.html>.

-​Thank you, for your interest in this conference.
+Thank you, for your interest in this conference.

 All the best,